-Greater Manchester Combined Authority (GMCA) has secured £4.7 million of funding to run the Green Homes Grant Local Authority Delivery scheme in Greater Manchester in partnership with E.ON.
+Greater Manchester Combined Authority (GMCA) has secured £10.3 million of funding to run the Green Homes Grant Local Authority Delivery scheme in Greater Manchester in partnership with E.ON.
 The Local Authority Delivery Scheme is open for applications until 30 September 2021.

 The scheme aims to:

 - Tackle fuel poverty by increasing low-income homes’ energy efficiency rating while reducing their energy bills.

 - Deliver cost effective carbon savings to carbon budgets and progress towards the UK’s target for net zero by 2050.

 - Support clean growth and ensure homes are thermally comfortable, efficient, and well adapted to climate change.

 - Support economic resilience and a green recovery in response to the economic impacts of Covid-19, creating thousands of jobs.